albirrkarim/react-speech-highlight-demo/README.md

 Just try by yourself to make this package. you will be grateful I am selling it cheap.

 This package is a `base` package that can be used for various use cases.
 I made a lot of money with package.
-The limit is your entrepreunership skill.
+The limit is your entrepreneurship skill.

 </details>